 Is it coincidental that Strategic Design was first implemented by the best company of all time – Apple – which is now worth over a trillion dollars?

 It All Started with Apple

-You’re thinking you’ve heard this before, but you haven’t.
+You’re thinking you’ve heard this before.

 This isn’t just about design thinking.
 Or building great products.

 It’s the actual approach to building an innovative company.
 Now codified for you to follow as we explore how Steve Jobs not only built Apple, but how he operated it and built the products that revolutionized the technology industry and the lives of millions of their customers who use their products daily.